-The Mission of Saint Louis School
+The Mission of Saint Louis

 To educate and challenge students of various religious, ethnic, and economic backgrounds that they may achieve a quality education and become gentlemen of character, reaching individual potential through the Catholic Marianist tradition of spiritual, academic, physical and emotional maturity.

 Characteristics of a Marianist Education (CMEs) and Expected Schoolwide Learning Results (ESLRs)

 - Ignite a faith and commitment that touches the heart.

 - Have the teachings of the Gospel be inviting and embraced by the student.

 - Instruct students in Christian attitudes and instill an understanding of the Gospel's values.